Close

 Researchers discover 30 datasets with billions of stolen credentials

 Most of the datasets had not been previously reported, with only one exception: a database containing 184 million records that Wired magazine identified in late May.
-That breach represents a fraction of the total exposure documented by the research team.
+That breach represents a fraction of the total exposure documented by the research team, with the confirmed total now reaching 16 billion compromised records, making it the largest password leak in history.

 The datasets were accessible through unsecured Elasticsearch and object storage instances, though researchers say the exposure windows were brief.
-New massive collections continue to emerge every few weeks, highlighting the prevalence of credential-stealing malware operations.
+New massive collections continue to emerge every few weeks, highlighting how widespread credential-stealing malware has become.

-"This is not just a leak – it's a blueprint for mass exploitation," researchers said.
+"This is not just a leak—it's a blueprint for mass exploitation," researchers told Forbes.
 "With over 16 billion login records exposed, cybercriminals now have unprecedented access to personal credentials that can be used for account takeover, identity theft, and highly targeted phishing.
-What's especially concerning is the structure and recency of these datasets – these aren't just old breaches being recycled.
+What's especially concerning is the structure and recency of these datasets—these aren't just old breaches being recycled.
 This is fresh, weaponizable intelligence at scale."

 Dataset sizes vary dramatically across different regions and platforms